Culinary Student Spotlight: April Selby

 By Chris Willis, Communications Intern

 The Culinary School at the Food Bank of Delaware has been beneficial for many who have stepped through the doors of the kitchen.
-April Selby is evidenceDSC_0596.
+April Selby is evidence.
 Looking to expand her skills, April enrolled in The Culinary School at the urging of her daughter.

 April’s experience has been rewarding so far.
 “It’s been a phenomenal experience,” she says.
 “I really have enjoyed it.”